 The Student Involvement Fair (SIF) is a great place to find a student organization that meets your needs and interests as well as for student organizations to connect with other orgs, find members, and spread the word about their organization.
 There are two annual Student Involvement Fairs.
 One takes place during in August Welcome Week and the other takes place in January at the start of Spring Semester.

 Learn more about the Student Involvement Fair and how to register a student organization to participate!

 All student organizations are invited to our annual Open House in the Keith B. Key Center for Student Leadership and Service.
 This annual events takes place each October.
-Join us each fall at the KBK Center Open House for networking, resources, and snacks.
+More information about the 2021 KBK Center Open House will be available in early autumn semester.

 Student Activities invites all new student organizations to an event designed to facilitate your transition into an established member of our student organization community.
 Our goal is to equip you with the tools you need to be successful so that your organization builds a foundation that ensures it will last for years to come.

 Attendees can look forward to engaging with our most frequently sought-after student organization resources, learning more about the support that is available, and networking with one another.
 Any leader or member of your organization is welcome to attend.